Crested caracara: Crested caracara in Mexico

 Mexican ornithologist Rafael Martín del Campo proposed that the northern caracara was possibly the sacred "eagle" depicted in several pre-Columbian Aztec codices, as well as the Florentine Codex.
 This imagery was adopted as a national symbol of Mexico, but it is not the bird depicted on the flag, which is a golden eagle (Aquila chrysaetos), the national bird.

 Texan eagle

 Balduin Möllhausen, the German artist accompanying the 1853 railroad survey (led by Lt.
 Amiel Weeks Whipple) from the Canadian River to California along the 35th parallel, recounted observing what he called the "Texan Eagle", which, in his account, he identified as Audubon's Polyborus vulgaris.
 This sighting occurred in the Sans Bois Mountains in southeastern Oklahoma.
-Many Texans incorrectly refer to the caracara as the “Mexican eagle”.

 Status

 Throughout most of its range, its occurrence is common to very common.
 It is likely to benefit from the widespread deforestation in tropical South America, so is considered to be of least concern by BirdLife International.